Good Reduction of K3 Surfaces: Introduction

-In \cite{serre tate}, Serre and Tate showed that if an Abelian variety over $K$ of dimension $g$ with $p>2g+1$ has potential good reduction, then good reduction can actually be achieved after a {\em tame} extension.
+In \cite{serre tate}, Serre and Tate showed that if an Abelian variety of dimension $g$ over $K$ with $p>2g+1$ has potential good reduction, then good reduction can be achieved after a {\em tame} extension.
 Here, we establish the following analog for K3 surfaces.

-\begin{Corollaryx} Let $X$ be a K3 surface over $K$ with $p\geq23$ and potential good reduction.
-Then, good reduction can be achieved after a tame extension. \end{Corollaryx}
+\begin{Corollary} Let $X$ be a K3 surface over $K$ with $p\geq23$ and potential good reduction.
+Then, $X$ has good reduction after a tame extension of $K$. \end{Corollary}

-It is important to note that the conclusion of the theorem cannot be strengthened, as we will show with explicit examples.
+It is important to note that in part (2) of Theorem \ref{thm: main in introduction}, we cannot avoid field extensions in general.
+More precisely, we construct the following explicit examples.